a-orangetree/College_Football_Scrape/README.md

 10 years is an arbitrary number and can be of course changed.
 The code does take some time to run (i.e. several hours).

+Cuts of data will continue to be added.
+Of course, some information may change making new information available or previous displayed information unavailable.

 ##REQUIREMENTS